5antelope/H-Pipe/doc/final_report.md

 Describe the algorithm, application, or system you parallelized in computer science terms.
 (Recall our discussion from the last day of class.)
 Figure(s) would be really useful here.

+To integrated with [PolyMage](http://drona.csa.iisc.ernet.in/~uday/publications/uday15asplos.pdf) for automatic scheduler, every layer should provide size in dimensions.
+However, [Halide::Func](https://github.com/halide/Halide/blob/master/src/Func.h) does not provide such information.
+Therefore, we extent our implementation for this dimension-based information as well.

 ## APPROACH

 Tell us how your implementation works.
 Your description should be sufficiently detailed to provide the course staff a basic understanding of your approach.
 Again, it might be very useful to include a figure here illustrating components of the system and/or their mapping to parallel hardware.